This champagne cupcakes recipe makes a boozy dessert perfect for New Year’s Eve, graduation parties, birthdays and more!

 - Bake the cupcakes: Transfer batter to muffin tin lined with paper liners.
 Fill three-quarters full and bake at 350 F for 20 minutes or until a toothpick inserted in the center comes out clean.

-Champagne frosting requires a champagne reduction, butter and powdered sugar.
-Beat the butter and sugar together until light and fluffy.
+- Make the frosting: Beat the butter and sugar together until light and fluffy.
 Add the champagne (about 2 or 3 tablespoons) until desired frosting consistency is reached.

 How to make champagne reduction